utshomax/postman-docs/src/pages/docs/collaborating-in-postman/sharing.md

 1. Select **With people**.
 1. Enter the name, email address, or [group name](/docs/collaborating-in-postman/user-groups/) for the people you want to share the element with.
 1. If you have an Editor role for the element you are sharing, you can give your new collaborators a **Viewer** or **Editor** [role](/docs/collaborating-in-postman/roles-and-permissions/) on the element.
 If you have a Viewer role for the element, you can share it, but you won't be able to assign roles.
 1. If you're sharing a collection, folder, or request, you can optionally select an environment to be the active environment.
-This will be the active environment for the people you want to share with.
+This will be the active environment for the team members and groups you want to share with.
 Select the **Select an Environment** dropdown list and choose the environment.

-    > To change the environment that's active for people you want to share with, you must re-share the collection, folder, or request with them.
+    > To change the environment that's active for the team members and groups you want to share with, you must re-share the collection, folder, or request with them.
 Choose a new environment in the **Select an Environment** dropdown list, then select **Share**.

 1. Select **Share**.